sk-ip/coding_challenges/README.md

-A repository of all the coding challenges i have paricipted, solved fully and passed all the test cases, a performance metric of my coding abilities :)
+A repository of the concepts, paradigms, i learned in academics, all the coding challenges i have participated and got through all the test cases, mini-projects that i completed in my college, short programs on the concepts i learned :)